tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 ..  _box_protocol-iproto_protocol:
+..  _box_protocol:
 ..  _internals-box_protocol:

 Binary protocol
 ===============

-This seven-part document provides information on the Tarantool binary protocol, iproto.
+This section provides information on the Tarantool binary protocol, iproto.
 The protocol is called "binary" because the database is most frequently accessed via binary code instead of Lua request text.
 Tarantool experts use it: